 This will keep Skype updated.
 Sure, you can also use free Secunia PSI for the job.

-Click Save to apply changes.
+Click Save to apply changes to your Skype settings.